shinnosukeono/shinnosukeono.github.io/content/post/have-you-met-julia-yet/index.md

 There is also a growing eco-system that allows users start on tasks like solving lots of differential equations or machine learning without much development required by the user.

 I'm very impressed by where `Julia` has ended up after 10 years and it's something I seriously consider now every time I am starting a new project as there is still some inertia in shifting completely from one language to a new one.
-I don't know if i will ever completely switch, but I do know I'm going to be using `Julia` a lot more in the future to reduce some of my computing bottlenecks in some tasks.
+I don't know if I will ever completely switch, but I do know I'm going to be using `Julia` a lot more in the future to reduce some of my computing bottlenecks in some tasks.

 Have you seen enough to tempt you into getting to know `Julia` a bit better?

 # References